appvia/terranetes/docs/terraform-controller/admin/providers.md

 ## Use a provider

-To reference an a Provider apply the following Terraform configuration:
+To reference a Provider apply the following Terraform configuration:

 ```yaml
 apiVersion: terraform.appvia.io/v1alpha1